Cocaine

 2. Higher doses lead to visual and auditory hallucinations.

-3. Paranoia and aggressive behavior are also observed.
+3. Paranoia and aggressive behaviour are also observed.
 Paranoid psychosis can occur in patients with a predisposition to a psychotic disorder

 4. Formication - feeling as if insects are crawling on your body is felt in heavy users.